Confirmation Bias: A Ubiquitous Phenomenon in Many Guises impacts investing decisions

 Mass psychology plays a crucial role in amplifying the effects of confirmation bias in the stock market.
 As individual biases aggregate, they can create influential market trends that feed upon themselves.
 During bull markets, for instance, collective optimism can lead to a situation where positive news is overemphasized and negative signals are rationalized or ignored.
 This groupthink mentality can drive prices to unsustainable levels, setting the stage for painful corrections.

-The dot-com bubble of the late 1990s serves as a stark example of this phenomenon.
+The dot-com bubble of the late 1990s is a stark example of this phenomenon.
 Investors, caught up in the excitement of the “new economy,” sought out and celebrated any information supporting the boundless growth narrative for internet companies.
 Warning signs, such as the lack of profitability for many of these firms, were largely dismissed.
-The result was a massive market bubble that, when it burst, wiped out trillions of dollars in market value.
+The result was a massive market bubble that wiped out trillions of dollars in market value when it burst.

 Warren Buffett once remarked, “What humans are best at doing is interpreting all new information so that their prior conclusions remain intact.”
 This insightful observation underscores the power of confirmation bias in shaping our perceptions and decisions, even in the face of new, contradictory information.